adepge/memory-card-js/README.md

 # memory-card-js
 A simple, emoji-faced card memory game.
 Built on a LAMP stack, has a negligible login system and mainly uses JavaScript to run.
+You can play this card game at [cardjs.adepge.com](https://cardjs.adepge.com)

 ### Known bugs
 - Occasionally the eventListeners lag; this affects cardFlip, timer and sounds.